J. Reuben Clark

-Early life
+Early family life

 Clark was the first of ten children born to Joshua R. and Mary Louisa Woolley Clark.
 He was born and raised in Grantsville, Utah, 33 miles southwest of Salt Lake City in Tooele Valley.
 At the time, it was a four-hour trip by buggy and train from Grantsville to Salt Lake City.
 The LDS Church members who settled the area were industrious and community-oriented.

 As a break from farmwork, Clark participated in dramatic productions from his youth.
 He displayed a talent for public speaking, comedy, and humor at a young age.
-Clark also participated in the childhood diversions available on the frontier, sledding in the winter and swimming in the summer.
+He also participated in the childhood diversions available on the frontier, sledding in the winter and swimming in the summer.

 Clark's grandfather had been a minister in the Dunker Faith (Church of the Brethren).
 Clark's father, Joshua, had worked his way west through Utah as a trapper and freighter and felt drawn to the LDS Church after attending his first Sunday service, being baptized a month afterward.
 Education and culture were important in the Mormon communities in Utah Territory.
 Clark's father, although accustomed to hard physical labor, was also reputed to be a knowledgeable, culturally-oriented man.
 He was hired soon after his baptism to teach school in Grantsville.

 Shortly after moving there from Salt Lake City, Clark's father married Mary Louisa Woolley, who was born on the plains as her parents made their way west with the Mormon pioneers.
 Clark's father was the sort of man who, while doing business in Salt Lake City, would sleep in a hay loft to afford to see a Shakespearean play, and he would make great sacrifices to afford to buy a good book.
 The small library in the Clark home was made up of history books, classics, an encyclopedia, the Bible, plus other religious works of the LDS Church.
 Although the younger Clark's education was spotty in his youth because of the demands of farm life and meager family resources, he was able to take music lessons and to play with various bands.
 He played the piccolo and then the flute.

 Clark's father became the clerk, then superintendent, of the Grantsville educational co-operative, was elected the Tooele County Superintendent of Schools in 1878, became president of the Tooele County Education Association, and by 1879 was assessor and tax collector, with his two eldest sons helped with the accounting and record-keeping.

 When his father later taught at a local private school, Clark was able to be formally educated for the first time.
 He was ten years old and had been schooled by his mother.
 Clark was not at school every term; sometimes, financial difficulties and farm work kept him at home.
 His father once related that Clark would "rather miss his meals than to miss a day from school."
 After completing the eighth grade, the highest grade offered at the Grantsville school, Clark repeated it two more times.